 The Microsoft 365 Business and Enterprise plans give organizations great storage and security facility to save large-sized email mailboxes.
 Further, you can also export Office 365 mailboxes to PST or other formats to securely backup all essential information.
 Once the data outgrows, the organizations cannot abruptly delete all the emails.
 Some emails can contain information that can be utilized in future projects.
 Also, they need to backup Office 365 emails to follow some industry compliances.
 Here are some reasons that enforce businesses to retain their emails for longer periods-

-If you go by the name ‘retention,’ then you may think that it is about saving the data.
+If you go by the name ‘retention,’ you may think it is about saving data.
 An organization has such data which is quite old, and that is not needed.
 That’s why the Office 365 retention policies have to deal with two aspects –

 This refers to the deletion of the data after the retention period.
 Retention policy helps you in the following ways –

 Here is the brief procedure of creating a retention policy using Office 365 Administrator credentials –

 The retention policy does not affect the data at all.
 Actually, when you put a data’s location in the retention policy, the data remains at its location.
 The user will be able to work on the data easily, and there will be no visible changes in either data or its attributes.
 But when the user deletes the data either knowingly or unknowingly, a copy of the data will be saved immediately.

 For sites, a copy of the deleted data is kept in the Preservation hold library.
 For messages and the public folder, the copy of the deleted data is saved in the Recoverable items folder.
 Both locations are entirely secure, and most users are unaware of these locations.

 NOTE: If you have applied retention policy for Office 365 Groups, then it will include both mailboxes and sites.